Geeksltd/MSharp.Docs/how-to/uiComposition/moduleReferences.md

 Here, the `RetainInPost` method is used to retain the state of the ViewModel property in the post requests.

 ### Custom form per list item
 Consider the example in [this page](https://www.msharp.co.uk/#/../Tutorials/10/README).
-We may want to change the `AgenciesList` to embed a full form module inside each list item of the list module.
+You may want to change the `AgenciesList` to embed a full form module inside each list item of the list module.
 In that case, each row in the list module should show an instance of the `AgencyForm`.
 The steps are similar to the nested list example above.

 ```csharp
 public class AgenciesList : ListModule<Domain.Agency>